MyriamFentanes/dotnet-samples/README.md

+This repository are based on the core ditnet repository, with changes to the project descriptor to use the supprted .NET RHEL 7.x core framework version.

 # .NET Core Samples

 This directory contains samples that you can use to test out [.NET Core](http://dotnet.github.io).
 They are small and simple, and are used to get your feet wet with .NET Core as fast as possible.